FartyPants/Training_PRO/README.md

 # Training_PRO

-This is an expanded and reworked Training tab Maintained by FP
+This is an expanded and reworked Training tab - the very latest and newest version Maintained by FP

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q5MOB4M)